thohoang87/Regression-PLS-/README.md

 After creating the package, we built an R-shiny application to deploy this package.

 Our application is now available on shinyapps.io, you can use it for free [here](https://ha8g60-samibgh.shinyapps.io/App_PLS_Regression/).
+Or, you could just download our app [here](https://github.com/Samibgh/R-Shiny---PLS-DA-Deployment).

 ## Application Interface: